 Then, plug the small end of your micro USB charge cable into the matching micro USB port in the Clip3 , as shown next.

 4. Plug the Other End of the USB Cord into your USB Power Adapter

 Next, connect the A end of the USB charge cable to the power adapter, as pictured next.
 In this demo, we’re using a RavPower 24 Watt USB power adapter and a black Amazon USB charge / data cable.

 5. Plug the AC USB Power Adapter into a Working Wall Outlet

 Now that the Clip 3 and our RavPower USB adapter are connected, we plug the RavPower into a working AC outlet, as shown next.
 In this demo, we’ve plugged ours into a surge protector power strip.

 The status lamp lights up solid red on the Clip 3 when you apply enough USB power.
-There is no battery status gage that shows percentage of charge.
+There is no battery status gauge that shows percentage of charge.
 The red lamp means that charging is in progress, and it goes out when charging completes.
 However, there’s no way to tell how far along the charging is on this speaker model.

 6. Let the Clip 3 Charge Until the Red Light Go Out

 Battery charging is complete when the solid red lamp goes dark, as shown next.